 While we are on the subject of patriotism, it is important to talk about nationalism.
 As mentioned before, the feeling of patriotism is mostly natural, but the same cannot be said about nationalism.
 A number of things induce (or made to induce, I should say) this emotion, starting from your childhood.
-There is a national flag, there is national anthem, and countless other national symbols or activities, that keep reminding you about nation.
-Most of your textbooks will suggest that yours is the greatest nation in the world (and every nation says that, funny right?).
+There is national flag, there is national anthem, and countless other national symbols or activities, that keep reminding you about nation.
+Most of your textbooks will suggest that yours is the greatest nation in the world (and every nation says that, quite unsurprisingly).
 That does not mean I object to each one of those exercises.
 They are important, as we need certain guidelines for the sustenance of an organisation.
 Isn’t nation an organisation in that sense?
 I will leave the judgement part on you.

 What I am trying to say here is that my idea of patriotism is simple.
 I love where I belong to.
 I love those mountains.
 I love those people.
 I love the culture they have created, language they speak, the clothes they wear and the things they do.
 That does not mean I love India (or any other country for that matter) any less.
 I love them all, but not in the same way, of course.
 How can others decide what you love and how much love it?

 In the times that we live in, there is a widespread issue of identity-crisis.
 Religious maniacs want you to be religious, nationalists want you to be nationalist, communists want you to be communist, feminists want you to be feminist (already regretting writing this; too late, though).
 It is not easy to not give in to such demands; it is important, nevertheless.